-Our daily accomplishments and our success can be mainly contingent upon how we work through the various challenges in our day.
-Without question, the way we process and manage our emotions benefits the way we work through problems.
+Our daily accomplishments and success can be mainly contingent upon how we work through the various daily challenges.
+Without question, how we process and manage our emotions benefits how we work through problems.

-Managing your emotions, understanding the feelings of others, and finding a successful approach to resolving issues will open the door to personal success.
+Using your emotional intelligence to manage your emotions, understand the feelings of others, and find a successful approach to resolving issues will open the door to personal and professional success.

-When you can't work through issues that arise efficiently and effectively, add them to your list for your daily scheduled time.
+When you struggle to work through issues that arise efficiently and effectively, add them to your list for your daily scheduled time to problem-solve.

-Moving forward, plan to set aside a minimum of 15 minutes in your daily schedule to focus on problem-solving.
+Moving forward, plan to set aside at least 15 minutes in your daily schedule to focus on problem-solving.

-Once you set the time in your calendar to problem-solve, also need to do the following:
+Once you set the time in your calendar to problem-solve, you also need to do the following: